Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Relation to interactionCAM

+We start from the right-hand-side of Equation \ref{eq:ig}, the final form of \gls{ig}. we can reduce these this result further by setting \(N=1\) and using the zero vector as a reference, \(\mathbf{r}=\mathbf{0}\).
+These simplifications yield,

 which is often referred to as \textit{gradient\(\times\)input} and is the basic form of GradCam.
 The method typically attributes to deep image representations in CNNs, so that \(\mathbf{a}\) has the dimensions \(C \!\times\!
 H \!\times\!
 W\), the number of channels, height and width of the representation.
 To reduce attributions to a two-dimensional map, it sums over the channel dimension and applies a relu-activation to the outcome.
-The original version also average pools the gradients over the spacial dimensions, however, this is technically not necessary.
+The original version also average pools the gradients over the spatial dimensions, however, this is technically not necessary.

-As discussed earlier, neither integrated gradients nor GradCam can explain dual encoder predictions.
-Following the logic from above we can, however, reduce our feature-interaction attributions from Eq. \ref{eq:attr_mat} by setting \(N=1\) in the computation of the integrated Jacobians in Eq. \ref{eq:int_jac} and using \(\mathbf{r}_a=\mathbf{r}_b=\mathbf{0}\).
+As discussed earlier, neither integrated gradients nor \textsc{GradCam} can explain interaction in dual encoder predictions.
+Following the logic from above we can, however, reduce our second-order attributions from Eq. \ref{eq:attr_mat} by setting \(N=1\) in the computation of the integrated Jacobians in Eq. \ref{eq:int_jac} and using \(\mathbf{r}_a=\mathbf{r}_b=\mathbf{0}\).
 For our attribution matrix from Equation \ref{eq:attr_mat} we then receive the simplified version

-This simplification could be termed \textit{Jacobians\(\times\)inputs} and is equivalent to the \gls{interactioncam} by \citet{tip}.
+This simplification could be termed \textit{Jacobians\(\times\)inputs} and is equivalent to the \gls{icam} by \citet{tip}.
 Note, however, that setting \(N=1\) is the worst possible approximation to the integrated Jacobians.
 Therefore, it is not surprising that empirically this version performs worse than our full attributions.